Please rotate your device

 Reuniting CNAS programs within one cohesive, welcoming, home on campus

-The future Temple Hall will bring together three primary CNAS programs of Biology, Chemistry and Biochemistry, and Geography, Geology & Planning (GGP), with sections of each department currently spread across five buildings on campus, into one cohesive environment.
+The future Blunt Hall will bring together three primary CNAS programs of Biology, Chemistry and Biochemistry, and Geography, Geology & Planning (GGP), with sections of each department currently spread across five buildings on campus, into one cohesive environment.

 The design will address the specific programmatic needs of each department, include state-of-the-art, flexible teaching and research laboratories, and provide for the important ‘in-between’ spaces that encourage students to gather, study, and collaborate.
-A new student commons space will embody the role of the former atrium of the existing building and create a new heart of Temple Hall.
-“The link between the existing building and new addition is our most critical space,” Alyssa Parsons, MSU Temple Hall Project Manager explained.
+A new student commons space will embody the role of the former atrium of the existing building and create a new heart of Blunt Hall.
+“The link between the existing building and new addition is our most critical space,” Alyssa Parsons, MSU Blunt Hall Project Manager explained.

 Establishing a space and place for research

 “This project provides maximum flexibility for future growth and adaptation for both teaching and research,” Josh Harrold shared.
 The renovation and addition to the building will emphasize strong flexibility through a ‘long life, loose fit’ approach and improve generosity of spaces to better serve the future goals of the CNAS programs.
-In particular, the new addition will address a great need for improved research space within Temple Hall, an area that was not previously emphasized within the teaching-focused facility.
+In particular, the new addition will address a great need for improved research space within Blunt Hall, an area that was not previously emphasized within the teaching-focused facility.

-Establishing a space and place for research in the renewed Temple Hall and addressing requirements of a modern-day lab building, the design introduces integral research workspaces interwoven with communal student space along the north façade of the building.
-Featuring large expanses of glass and views out to the main campus quad, research and learning is put on display, aligning with Temple Hall’s key project theme to Increase Visibility for Science.
+Establishing a space and place for research in the renewed Blunt Hall and addressing requirements of a modern-day lab building, the design introduces integral research workspaces interwoven with communal student space along the north façade of the building.
+Featuring large expanses of glass and views out to the main campus quad, research and learning is put on display, aligning with Blunt Hall’s key project theme to Increase Visibility for Science.

 Each department will have this dedicated workspace for research, located directly adjacent to large banks of labs.
 Designed from lab modules, lab spaces will also maintain flexibility in benching, aisle space, and lab infrastructure to allow CNAS to address any future adjustments to program, research, or department needs with limited modification.